Process design and phase diagrams

 Phase diagrams for salt solutions

 Process design, simulation, and optimization requires accurate phase diagrams.
 A phase diagram shows the conditions at which different phases are in thermodynamic equilibrium.
-Phase diagrams are visual tools to display the properties of pure compounds forming various phases at different temperatures and pressures.
+Phase diagrams for pure compounds are visual tools to display the properties of pure compounds forming various phases at different temperatures and pressures.
 In a phase diagram for a pure component, solid-liquid, vapor-liquid, solid-vapor, and solid-solid equilibria can be shown in the same diagram.
 This is not possible for a binary system.
 Phase diagrams for binary solutions are more complicated because they have an extra dimension, composition.
 Because of the extra dimension in binary phase diagrams, vapor-liquid equilibria and solid-liquid equilibria are usually not shown in the same phase diagram.

 Phase diagrams showing vapor-liquid equilibrium for binary systems at constant pressure or at constant temperature are the well known Txy and Pxy diagrams.
 Solid-liquid equilibrium phase diagrams for binary systems can be displayed as a function of temperature and composition at a pressure which is usually above the bubble point of the solutions.
 The formation of two or more liquid phases in equilibrium with each other in binary and in multi component solutions adds complexity to these systems.
 Still phase diagrams for binary, ternary, quaternary, and even quinary solutions are valuable tools for visualizing the process conditions required to achieve a specific process objective.
 Process design, simulation, and optimization can be made more efficiently when such phase diagrams are available.